OBDS-Training/Help/content/en/docs/conda/cheatsheet/index.md

 mamba install pysam=0.19.1
 ```

-Reminder: use `mamba search` to identify the the list of versions available for a given package.
+Reminder: use the `search` command to identify the the list of versions available for a given package.

 ```bash
 mamba search pysam